 Cash and cash equivalents include unrestricted demand deposits and all highly liquid deposits with an original maturity of three months or less.
 Cash and cash equivalents are held in financial institutions located in the State and other states.
 Cash balances are maintained in excess of depository institution insurance limits.
-Cash equivalents held by external investment managers are classified as investments in the consolidated balance sheets and are not included in cash and cash equivalents.
-The carrying amounts approximate fair value because of the short maturity of these instruments.
+The carrying amounts of cash equivalents approximate fair value because of the short maturity of these instruments.